hlspablo/hlspablo/latte.md

 > I am very open-minded, adaptable to circumstances, and have a special ability for learning.
 >
-> The main skills listed above are just the things I'm most in contact with, but I'm capable of leading people and learning whatever is necessary to achieve my goals.
+> The main skills listed above are just the things I'm most in contact with, besides these, I'm capable of leading people and learning whatever is necessary to achieve my goals.
 >
 > I never give up on things that I consider important.
 I am always learning and like to stay updated with all the latest technologies, especially those I work with, like React and React Native.